IBM/aspera-cli/README.md

 EOF
 ```

-> **Note:** The logging options are kept here in the cron file instead of conf file to allow execution on command line with output on command line.
+> **Note:** Logging options are kept here in the cron file instead of configuration file to allow execution on command line with output on command line.

 ### <a id="locking"></a>Locking for exclusive execution